Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 A warm cup of turmeric milk (golden milk) with turmeric powder, honey, ginger, and black pepper on a wooden board

-πŸ“‹ Summary β€” Key Takeaways
+📋 Summary — Key Takeaways

-Turmeric milk β€” also known as golden milk or haldi doodh β€” is a warm beverage made by mixing turmeric powder with milk.
-It contains curcumin, the active compound in turmeric, which has been extensively studied for its antioxidant and anti-inflammatory properties.
+Turmeric milk — also called golden milk or haldi doodh — is a warm drink made by mixing turmeric with milk.
+Its active compound curcumin is one of the most studied natural antioxidants and anti-inflammatories in the world.

-Black pepper increases curcumin absorption by up to 2,000%
+Black pepper increases curcumin absorption by up to 2,000% — never skip it

-Best consumed warm in the evening β€” supports sleep & relaxation
+Best time is evening — supports sleep and relaxation

-Safe for most adults β€” 1 cup per day is recommended
+Safe for most adults at 1 cup per day

 🌿 Introduction

-Turmeric milk β€” known in South Asia as haldi doodh or haldi wala doodh β€” has been used in Ayurvedic and traditional wellness practices for centuries.
-In recent years, it has gained worldwide popularity under the name “golden milk,” largely due to growing interest in its active compound curcumin.
+Turmeric milk — known in South Asia as haldi doodh — has been used in Ayurvedic wellness for centuries.
+In recent years, it has taken off worldwide under the name “golden milk.”

-πŸ” What Is Turmeric Milk (Golden Milk)?
+🔍 What Is Turmeric Milk (Golden Milk)?

-Turmeric milk is a warm drink made by combining turmeric powder β€” or fresh turmeric root β€” with milk.
-It typically includes black pepper, which significantly increases the absorption of curcumin, and is often sweetened with honey or flavoured with ginger or cinnamon.
+Turmeric milk is a warm drink made by combining turmeric powder — or fresh turmeric root — with milk.
+It usually includes black pepper, which boosts curcumin absorption dramatically.
+Many people also add honey, ginger, or cinnamon for flavor.

 🌍 Names Around the World